 The concept of mass in modern physics is quite different from the Newtonian concept of mass as a measure of inertia.
 However, this does not mean that we should throw out mass as a measure of inertia.
-Simply modern physics framework is more general and flexible and it explicitly indicates the context under which it is fairly safe to consider the mass as a measure of inertia.
-The problems begin when things are turned upside down and the Newtonian physics is considered as a basic truth and modern physics as some derivative from it. ``Objectivity of Classical physics is some sort of half-truth.
+The modern physics framework is more general and flexible, and it explicitly indicates the context under which it is fairly safe to consider the mass as a measure of inertia.
+The problems occur when this situation is turned upside-down so that Newtonian physics is considered as a basic truth and modern physics as some derivative from it. ``Objectivity of Classical physics is some sort of half-truth.
 It is a very good thing, a very great achievement, but somehow it makes it more difficult than it would have seemed before to understand the fullness of reality'' \cite{17}.

-In this note we outline the way how the concept of mass is introduced in the modern physics and make it clear that this way leaves no room for relativistic mass.
-This archaic concept is doomed to loose its role as a portal in relativistic world if we want new generations to fully appreciate the benefits of the twentieth-century scientific revolution.

-Of course, no disrespect is implied by the title.
-It is a remake of the title of Philip Anderson's famous article "Brainwashed by Feynman?" \cite{18} and our goal of using such a title is the same: just to sharpen reader's attention to a real problem.
-The problem here is that modern education lags far behind the frontier of modern physics.
+In this note we outline how the concept of mass is used in modern physics and make it clear that this use leaves no room for velocity-dependent ``relativistic mass''.
+That archaic concept must be discarded if we want new generations to fully appreciate the benefits of the twentieth-century scientific revolution.
+Our goal is to focus the reader's attention on a real problem.
+The problem is that modern education lags far behind the frontier of modern physics.